Sport in Iceland: Other sports

 The oldest sport association in Iceland is the Reykjavik Shooting Association, founded 1867.
 Rifle shooting became very popular in the 19th century and was heavily encouraged by politicians and others pushing for Icelandic independence.
 Shooting remains popular and all types of shooting with small arms is practiced in the country.

-Ice and rock climbing are a favorite among many Icelanders; climbing the 4,167-foot (1,270 metre) Þumall peak in Skaftafell is a challenge for many adventurous climbers, but mountain climbing is considered to be suitable for the general public and is a very common type of leisure activity.
-Hvítá, among many other of the Icelandic glacial rivers, attracts kayakers and river rafters worldwide.
+Ice and rock climbing are popular sporting activities among many Icelanders; the climb up the 4,167-foot (1,270 metre) Þumall peak in Skaftafell has been a difficult one for many adventurous climbers, however mountain climbing is generally considered in Iceland to be a fairly suitable sport for the general public and is a very common type of leisure activity among Icelanders.
+Hvítá, among many other of the Icelandic glacial rivers, is known to attract kayakers and river rafters from around the world.

 Ice hockey is gaining popularity in Iceland, with 1 in 512 of the population an ice hockey player.
 They have a larger 'hockey density' than Slovakia (1 in 630 people are players).
 The Iceland national ice hockey team has risen to 38th in the IIHF rankings, and has recently seen a fourth team added to their domestic league.

 Crossfit is also one of the fastest growing sports in Iceland.
 Most famous athlete is the two times female champion of the crossfit games 2011 and 2012 in Carson City, Anníe Mist Þórisdóttir.
 Iceland has the second most podium finishers at the Crossfit Games of any country in the sport of Crossfit, with Þórisdóttir finishing first in 2011 and 2012, 2nd in 2014 as well as third in 2017, Katrín Davídsdóttir finishing first in 2015 and 2016, 2nd in 2020 and 3rd in 2018, Ragnheiður Sara Sigmundsdóttir finishing third in 2015 and 2016, and Björgvin Karl Guðmundsson finishing third in both 2015 and 2019.